FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

             super().normalize(archive, logger)
     ```

-    `DoubleCountingEnergy` should inherit from `EnergyContribution` so that we can add each of the parsed energies under `total_energy.contributions`.
-Then each of the newly defined specific energy classes inherit from `DoubleCountingEnergy`.
+    `DoubleCountingEnergy` inherits from `EnergyContribution` so that we can add each of the parsed energies to `total_energy.contributions`.
+Then each of the newly defined specific energy classes inherits from `DoubleCountingEnergy`.

     We can go one step further and utilize the normalization function of the `DoubleCountingEnergy` class to set the `type` quantity of the `PhysicalProperty()` class as a characterization for each of the child classes.
-We have also overwritten the `type` quantity to be an `MEnum('double_counting`)`, which will cause an error to be thrown if the parser sets `energy_class.type` to anything other than `double_counting` for any class that inherits from `DoubleCountingEnergy`.
+We have also overwritten the `type` quantity to be an `MEnum('double_counting')`, which will cause an error to be thrown if the parser sets `energy_class.type` to anything other than `double_counting` for any class that inherits from `DoubleCountingEnergy`.

     NOTE: In practice we also need to add detailed descriptions for each class!

 The normalization function within each schema class allows us to perform consistent operations when particular classes are instantiated or particular quantities are set.
 This removes complexity from individual parsers and ensures consistency and, thus, interoperability.

-!!! abstract "Assignment 4.4"
+!!! abstract "Assignment 4.5"
-    Implement a new class for total energy which extends the `nomad-simulations`' class to include a normalization function that: 1. calculates the difference between the total energy and each of its contributions, and 2. stores this remainder contribution as an additional contribution to the total energy.
+    Implement a new class for total energy which extends the `nomad-simulations`' `TotalEnergy()` class to include a normalization function that: 1. calculates the difference between the total energy and each of its contributions, and 2. stores this remainder contribution as an additional contribution to the total energy.
 Make sure that your function has appropriate checks to cover cases where quantities or subsections are not populated.
-Don't forget to create the appropriate class for this new contribution.
+Don't forget to create the appropriate class for the new type of energy contribution.

-??? success "Solution 4.4"
+??? success "Solution 4.5"

     ```python
     from nomad_simulations.schema_packages.outputs import Outputs